C-Cuinn/Emerging-Technology-Project-2020/README.md

 To run :

-λ set FLASK_APP=flask.py
+λ set FLASK_APP=prediction.py

-λ python -m flask run
+λ python -m prediction run

+✬ It will run on at this address http://127.0.0.1:5000/

 ### This repository contains :